egonzalez100522276/practica-criptografia/README.md

     This isolates the project's Python dependencies.
 Since the `.venv` folder is not in the repository, you need to create it.

     ```bash
-    # Create the virtual environment
+    # Create the virtual environment.
+You might need to use 'python3' on macOS/Linux.
     python -m venv .venv

     # Activate on Windows